 - Register with Student Disabilities Services (SDS) and provide documentation of your disability.

-- Once your application and request for accommodation have been submitted, they will be reviewed by Student Disability Services and University Housing.
-Assignments are made based on availability of housing and approved housing accommodations.
+- Once your application and request for an accommodation have been submitted, they will be reviewed by Student Disability Services and University Housing.
+Assignments are made based on the availability of housing and approved housing accommodations.

 Peabody Dual Degree Students